-And later on, came a great experience, IRELAND.
 But not just Ireland.
-The Erasmus experience… I will also write about it for sure!
-But that was definitely where I got the real travel virus!
+The Erasmusexperience… I will also write about it of course!
+But that was definitely where I got the real travel bug!
 From that moment on, I could not stay quiet.
 As a matter of fact, after leaving Ireland, I was so depressed in France, I decided to go somewhere else.
-Germany, but it was never the same… and eventually I went back to Ireland!
-This time for a long time!
+Germany, but it was never the same… and eventually, I went back to Ireland!
+This time for a long time, as an expat!
 And I worked for one of the biggest travel agencies in the US.
 So I had plenty of travel vouchers, free accommodation, etc and that was absolutely AWE-SOME!

-Every single holiday I got, I went somewhere.
-It did not matter where, as long as I took a plane or a train, and go away!
+Every single holiday I had, I went somewhere.
+It did not matter where, as long as I took a plane or a train, and went away!
 I just wanted to discover the world.

-And of course I had some dream destinations in mind, some I managed to visit!
+And of course, I had some dream destinations in mind.
+Some I even managed to visit!

 Now it became a habit.
-More than a habit, it became a need.
+More than a habit, it became an obsession.
 If I don’t travel, I get almost depressed.
-It does not matter, even if it is not far from home but I need to go.
+It does not matter where, even if it is not far from home but I need to go.

 For me this is life.
 This is what makes life worth living.
 Opening up to others, opening up to the world!